 There are a variety of careers in sports management, from behind-the-scenes roles to the high-profile executive positions you read about in the paper every day.
 If you want to take this route toward a career in sports, you'd better get your game on--these jobs are highly-coveted, so competition for them is fierce.

-Academic credentials are more important than ever in competing for sports management jobs, so if you want an edge, consider earning a PhD in Sports Management, or perhaps an alternative doctorate degree, such as an EdD in Sports Management.
+Academic credentials are more important than ever in competing for sports management jobs, so if you want an edge, consider earning a PhD in business with a specialization in Sports Management, or perhaps an alternative doctorate degree, such as an EdD in Sports Management.
 The following will explain what earning a doctorate entails, how it may help you, and where you can obtain your PhD in Sports Management.

 Overview of Sports Management